April 2011 ~ The Virgin Islands

 The engines have burned about a half quart of oil in 100 hours or so of running, not too much to complain about.
 I topped them both up as well.
 Did some leftover lunches after which the girls and I went swimming, or floating as the case may be.
 The water here doesn't look too bad, but not sure I want to put my face in it.

-Lisa, Anna and Sara went to the fuel dock for water while Emma and I started on dinner and I tackled some client issues.
+Lisa, Nana and Nika went to the fuel dock for water while Nina and I started on dinner and I tackled some client issues.
 Oh the joys of coding in the tropics.

-Finished the Speckled Band tonight, while Sara was awake.
+Finished the Speckled Band tonight, while Nika was awake.
 That was a mistake.
 Had to start into the next story for 20 minutes, then play beddy-by music just to keep a lid on the panic.
-Reading aloud to the kids is reaping benefits in their vocabulary and Emma's writing skills, but I do need to be a little more careful on the material choices.
+Reading aloud to the kids is reaping benefits in their vocabulary and Nina's writing skills, but I do need to be a little more careful on the material choices.

 Steven, a friend from Juneau who is coming to help us with the big sail to the Bahamas got bumped today, so we get to hang out in St. Thomas one more day.
 I still maintain that the most dangerous, and inconveniant, aspect of this life is when you have to interface with the rest of the world, specifically the airline culture.
 These people take time way, way too seriously.